Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Background on Active Inference and BTs

+{ \begin{example} \textbf{\underline{Information seeking}:} Let us consider a variation of Example~\ref{ex:Gexploit}.
+The agent is not given any preference for a specific state, and the likelihood matrix $\bm A$ encodes now the fact that observations are expected to provide more precise information when the agent is in the second state (second column of $\bm A$).
+This results in the following models:

+We expect that the plan which leads to a state with less ambiguous information has the lowest information-seeking term.
+For the first plan:

+For the second plan, the information-seeking term is instead $\approx 0.35$.
+The state achieved with the second plan generates less ambiguous observations.
+Plans that lead to the lowest ambiguity in sensory information, and thus minimize $G$, are preferred. \end{example} } { In more complex examples, minimizing $G$ leads to a balance in reward and information seeking.
+For a fully-fledged exploration-exploitation problem, we refer the reader to a recently released Python library for active inference \cite{pymdp} which contains an interactive and visual example\footnote{\url{https://pymdp-rtd.readthedocs.io/en/latest/notebooks/cue_chaining_demo.html}} of the emergent behavior of a rat in a grid world which has to collect cues to disclose the location of the reward.} \paragraph{Planning and decision making} Taking the gradient of $F$ with respect to plans, and recalling that the generative model specifies the approximate posterior over plans as a softmax function of the expected free-energy \cite{DaCosta2020} it holds that:

-See Appendix \ref{sec:AppendixPi} for the details.
-The vector $\bm \pi$ contains the probability for each policy. \paragraph{Policy independent state-estimation} Given the probability over possible policies, and the policy dependant states $\bm s_\tau^\pi$, we can compute the overall probability distribution for the states over time through Bayesian Model Average:
+{where the vector $\bm \pi$ {encodes the posterior distribution over plans reflecting the predicted value of each plan.} $\bm F_\pi = (F(\pi_1),F(\pi_2),...)^\top$ and $\bm G_\pi = (G(\pi_1),G(\pi_2),...)^\top$.} See Appendix \ref{sec:AppendixPi} for the details. \paragraph{Plan independent state-estimation} Given the probability over $p$ possible plans, and the plan dependent states $\bm s_\tau^\pi$, we can compute the overall probability distribution for the states over time through Bayesian Model Average:

-were $\bm s_\tau^{\pi_p}$ is the probability of a state at time $\tau$ under policy $p$.
-This is the average prediction for the state at a certain time, so $\bm s_\tau$, according to the probability of each policy.
+were $\bm s_\tau^{\pi_i}$ is the probability of a state at time $\tau$ under plan $i$ and $\bm\pi_i$ is the probability of plan $i$.
+This is the average prediction for the state at a certain time, so $\bm s_\tau$, according to the probability of each plan.
 In other words, this is a weighted average over different models.
-Models with high probability receive more weight, while models with lower probabilities are discounted. \paragraph{Action selection} The action for the agent at the current time $t$ is determined from the most likely policy:
+Models with high probability receive more weight, while models with lower probabilities are discounted. \paragraph{Action selection} {The action for the agent to be executed is the first action of the most likely plan: